Modern Mattress Retail Market Dynamics

 Annual Sales of Modern Mattresses

-Southern region (33 percent) reigns over other regions like West (30 percent) and North (27 percent) in the country.
+Southern region (33 percent) reigns over other regions like the West (30 percent) and North (27 percent) in the country.
 The original metro cities comprising Delhi, Mumbai, Kolkata and Chennai contributed nearly 16 per cent of category sales, with Delhi and Mumbai being the highest contributors.

 Sales value growth was pegged at 8% in 2018!
 This was when most consumer durable companies struggled to get into positive territory.